Pleochism/pylor/DOCS.md

 **Permission options**

--   `roles` - a map of all roles.
-In a standard Acacia application, this is your `roles.json` file from the /config folder.
+-   `roles` - a JSON object of all roles.
--   `permissions` - a map of all custom permissions.
-In a standard Acacia application, this is your `permissions.json` file from the /config folder.
+-   `permissions` - a JSOn object of all custom permissions.
--   `grants` - a map of all grants.
-In a standard Acacia application, this is your `grants.json` file from the /config folder.
+-   `grants` - a JSON object map of all grants.
 -   `rolePermissions` - (client-side only) the client Pylor requires a list of all API routes to be able to map permissions to routes, but it has no innate knowledge of these routes, unlike the server.
 This